viczam/makeen-hapi/readme.md

  - yarn installed globally
  - mongodb connection

-Because Makeen is a collection of plugins you will need a [Hapi.js](https://hapijs.com/) server to loand and run them.
-To speed things even more Makeen is also providing a server component in the shape of a boilerplate:
+Because Makeen is a collection of plugins you will need a [Hapi.js](https://hapijs.com/) server to load and run them.
+To speed things up Makeen is providing a server component in the shape of a boilerplate which you can clone and install:

 - `git clone git@github.com:makeen-project/boilerplate.git`
 - `yarn`